mdhowey/wayfarer/README.md

 ## Description

-Seagull is a social network that provides travel tips to it's users.
+Wayfarer is a social network that provides travel tips to it's users.
 Users can authenticate in, add travel tips, view travel tips, and comment on other users travel tips.

 ### The tech stack:
 The team and I utilized Bootstrap with Django for frontend, Python for backend, and PostgreSQL for database.